-Cage diving is no joke and as a result, in my search, I was looking for an equally serious, safe, and reputable company to take us.
+Shark cage diving is no joke and as a result, in my search, I was looking for an equally serious, safe, and reputable company to take us.
 That’s how I found out about Marine Dynamics which was not only recommended by friends, is coincidentally also the #1 provider on Trip Advisor.

 Here’s a look at what our experience with Marine Dynamics was and what you can expect when you go cage diving with them.

 A day prior to your cage dive, Marine Dynamics reached out to us by phone to confirm your start time because they need to account for things like water conditions.
 Ours was confirmed for 12:30PM which actually worked out well because that meant we didn’t have to wake up ridiculously early.

 We arrive in Gaansbai a little early and it seems to be a nice and quaint town but with not much else going on other than several shark cage diving outfits to support it and of course the dock.

 We’re greeted by the friendly Marine Dynamics staff in the Great White House when we arrive and are directed to the second floor room where we wait for the others in our group to arrive.
 The center itself is a large building with its own bar, restaurant, and gift shop and that doesn’t even include the massive whale fossil that dangles from the ceiling as if safeguarding everyone below.
 It’s quite the impressive sight to see.